medvid/acl/README.md

 ## Build instructions

-Tested only in linux with CodeSourcery's GNU toolchain.
-Original code was tested on Keil MCB2130 board with NXP LPC2138.
+Tested only in linux with CodeSourcery's and Linaro toolchains Original code was tested on Keil MCB2130 board with NXP LPC2138.
 Simulation was done in Keil uVision3 simulator/debugger.